microsoft/jericho/docs/source/tutorial_quick.rst

 Install
 -------

-Jericho requires Linux, Python 3, and basic build tools like gcc.
+Jericho requires Linux, Python 3, Spacy, and basic build tools like gcc.

 There are two ways to install Jericho: